Introduction

 What You'll Feel

 First go might be rough.
 Maybe your plank wavers or your back nags.
-Normal for postpartum.
+Normal for after having a baby.
 By week two, those 40 seconds could feel steadier.
 After a month, lifting your little one might not tire you out as fast.
 Progress is quiet but real.
 Keeping a simple log of what you manage can spotlight those shifts, even on days you're stretched thin.

 Tips for Mom Recovery

-- ✅ Ease In: Postpartum healing varies.
+- ✅ Ease In: After having a baby healing varies.
 Check with your doc if you're unsure.

 - ✅ Hydrate: Water keeps your muscles happy, especially if you're nursing.